egovernment/eregistrations/documentation/styles.md

 In Prototype there is one application *prototype*, so one css file is created.
 Creating proper css file for application requires *linking css file* and *configuring it*:

-- **Link application css file**, within *view/{applicationName}/index.html* (name should reflect application name) as [here](https://github.com/egovernment/eregistrations-salvador/blob/master/view/public/index.html#L27).
+- **Link application css file**, within *view/{applicationName}/index.html* (name should reflect application name).
+Example can be found [here](https://github.com/egovernment/eregistrations-salvador/blob/master/view/public/index.html#L27).
-- **Configure** *{applicationName}/client/index.css* file, it should list all css files in given order that should be included in a bundle, as e.g. [here](https://github.com/egovernment/eregistrations-salvador/blob/master/public/client/css.index)
+- **Configure** *{applicationName}/client/index.css* file, it should list all css files in given order that should be included in a bundle.
+Example can be found [here](https://github.com/egovernment/eregistrations-salvador/blob/master/public/client/css.index)

 ***